The Best Chocolate Chip Cookie in Every State

 DELAWARE: Frank & Louie's Italian Specialties in Rehoboth Beach

 From the moment you walk into this authentic Italian deli/bakery, you'll be instantly hit with the mouthwatering aroma of freshly baked bread and sweets.
 And Yelpers can't get enough of the light, crisp chocolate chip cookies studded with a slew of tiny chips, which they say are "to die for."
 One reviewer went so far as to say that the cookies are "even better than the ones in Italy."

 FLORIDA: Gideon's Bakehouse in Orlando

-Chocolate lovers will definitely appreciate the enormous chocolate chip cookies at this warm, inviting bakeshop, since they're loaded with oversized chips throughout, with an extra smattering on top for good measure.
-"This isn't a cookie," says one Yelper, "This is an experience."
+Chocolate lovers will definitely appreciate the enormous chocolate chip cookies at this warm, inviting bakeshop, as they're loaded with oversized chips throughout, with an extra smattering on top for good measure.
+"This isn't a cookie," says one Yelper.
+"This is an experience."
 Indeed, the half-pound cookie is large enough to share, but good luck forfeiting half.
 With a hint of vanilla sea salt and a pinch of sea salt, these cookies certainly aren't short on flavor.
 Note that Gideon's also offers a version of their classic chocolate chip cookie with double-baked candied walnuts.